lucianonooijen/Personal-Website/content/resume.md

 slug = "resume"
 +++

-My name is Luciano Nooijen.
-In my work I mainly focus on identifying the needs of organizations, and creating solutions that meet those needs.
-In this way I combine my passion for technology with the fulfillment of business requirements.

-What motivates me to do this work every day is to see how the applications I have worked on take an organization to a next level and make it possible for people within the organization to focus on what they are passionate about.
+My name is Luciano Nooijen, I am co-founder of [Bytecode Digital Agency B.V.](https://bytecode.nl) and through Bytecode of different start-up ventures.

+I currently work as a freelance software engineer.
+I specialize in software development of back-end applications in Golang, where I can also occasionally join the front-end development for integration with the back-end.

+With my knowledge about both theoretical computer science and my broad practical experience for many different companies, my aim is to not to create cookie-cutter solutions, but to create software tailored for the specific use-case.

 To see my availability and hourly rate, please see the [recruiters](/recruiters) page.